 Profile

-At Princeton, Lebrón-Rivera was awarded the Arcadio Díaz-Quiñones Teaching Award and in 2023, a Grant by the McGraw Center for Teaching and Learning to develop a digital pedagogy project entitled Puerto Rico storymaps.
-In the fall of 2022 and in collaboration with graduate students Andy Alfonso and Ashford King, Rodney organized the Caribbean Studies Speakers Series: “Sound, Archive, and Literature” at Princeton University.
-He has also collaborated with academic and non-academic publications like Centro Journal of the Center for Puerto Rican Studies (CUNY), Ámbito de Encuentros.
-Revista de la Universidad Ana G. Méndez, Revista 80grados, among others.
+At Princeton, Lebrón-Rivera was awarded the Arcadio Díaz-Quiñones Teaching Award and, in 2023, received a grant from the McGraw Center for Teaching and Learning to develop Puerto Rico Storymaps, a digital pedagogy project.
+In Fall 2022, in collaboration with graduate students Andy Alfonso and Ashford King, he co-organized the Caribbean Studies Speaker Series: Sound, Archive, and Literature at Princeton University.